JaydeepRokade/halfmoon/README.md

 > Highly customizable, drop-in Bootstrap replacement.

 Halfmoon is a highly customizable, drop-in Bootstrap replacement.
-It comes with three built-in core themes, with dark mode support for all themes and components.
+It comes with three built-in core themes, with dark mode supports for all themes and components.
 Build beautiful and responsive websites and applications.

 To learn more, please read [the documentation](https://www.gethalfmoon.com/docs/introduction/).